Twitter trolls itself on new 280 character limit

 Other people were curious about how the new parameters will change the way people interact on the platform.

 The big question on everyone's mind is how President Donald Trump, an avid Twitter user, will use the expanded space.
-The president has not yet tweeted 280 characters.
+The president tweeted two messages Tuesday that went beyond the old 140 character limit.

+But another Trump doesn't appear to like the change.
+Donald Trump, Jr. tweeted a critique of the expanded character limit -- although he used 195 characters to do so.